 Awareness + education is even more powerful.
-Knowing symptoms of type 1 can be life-saving when a diagnosis is right around the corner.
-If you’re at risk for type 2, education can help prevent or delay the progression of the disease (in cases where you’re able to do that).
-And education that helps our communities offer support (instead of blame) through a very challenging disease is invaluable.
+Knowing symptoms of type 1 diabetes can be lifesaving when a diagnosis is right around the corner.
+If you’re at risk for type 2 diabetes, education can help prevent or delay the progression of the disease (in cases where you’re able to do that).
+Education that helps our communities offer support (instead of blame) through a very challenging disease is invaluable.

 Here’s a list of different ways you and your family and friends can make an impact for diabetes in your community.

 Once again JDRF kicks off National Diabetes Awareness Month on November 1st with type 1 diabetes awareness day, “T1D”, a day devoted to raising the voices of people touched by type 1 diabetes.
-Use the web platform “Thunderclap” to join in an auto-generated, mass-shared social media post All you have to do is sign-up on the JDRF #noT1D Thunderclap page.
+Join any of JDRF’s engaging virtual events to learn more.

 Two charities, The Pendsey Trust and T1International, wanted to raise awareness about the lack of access to essentials (insulin, test strips, education, healthcare, etc.) that many people with type 1 diabetes face around the globe, so they launched the #insulin4all campaign in 2014.
 Support by submitting your #insulin4all image.